nmamano/sanim/README.md

 Items can be of several types.
 The first word the line determines the type.
 By default, the rest of the input line is parsed as latex (it can include $ $, \textit{}, \textbf{}, and \underline{ }).

 #### Item types:

 - TITLE: bigger font, underline
 - \-: adds text with a bullet point
 - <nothing>: adds plain text
 - DEF "X": Definition: bullet point with X highlighted, followed by ':' and the text
+- IMAGE path size: Displays an image from the specified path.
+Optionally accepts a size multiplier (default 1.0) to adjust the image size.
+For example: "IMAGE img.png 1.5" makes the image 50% larger.

 #### Special lines:

 - FLUSH X: removes all the lines before line X, shifts remaining lines to the top

 #### Special symbols:

 - ";": To insert several items spaced evenly in the same line, separate them by ;
   (can be used to center a single item by surrounding it by ";")
 - "\>": when it is the first char of an item, the line displays together with the previous line, without waiting for user input.

 (The features listed here may be outdated)

 # Todo

 - add shortcuts for and \textbf \textit
 - smoother play backwards
 - modify the Manim tex template depending on the browser's width, so that it adds line breaks at the appropriate points
 - try different fonts and animations to distinguish the style from Manim
 - add command to color specific words (\color{}{} not working)
 - add labels for flushing instead of line numbers
-- Add an IMAGE item.
 - fix that DEF item shifts slightly to the right when flushing.
 - reduce width of title underline

 #### Ideas for features

 - pin functionality for lines that don't get flushed (using symbol "^")
 - Automatic flush: once there is no more space, previous lines scroll up until they disappear (without cutting lines in half).
 - Integration with native Manim animations.